Sea to Summit Alpha 2.2 Review

 |Cooking Surfaces||Hard Anodized||Stainless Steel||Hard-Anodized, Non-Stick Coating||One Non-Stick Pot (1.5L), One Uncoated Pot (2.5L)||18/8 Stainless Steel|

 Sea to Summit has long made backpacking and camping accessories like stuff sacks.
 Their entry to the camp cookware market is well thought out and clever.
 It competes with the best of the best.

 The aluminum construction conducts heat more evenly than steel or titanium.
-Sea to Summit chose to use anodized coating instead of non-stick coating.
+Sea to Summit chose to use anodized coating instead of a non-stick coating.
 Anodizing, in general, is less effective than non-stick coatings but is more durable.
 We found that the Sea To Summit anodizing was more "non-stick" than other anodized products we have assessed.
 In our scrambled egg test, for instance, the Alpha performed well.
-The aluminum spread the heat of a focused camp burner and no eggs stuck to the coating.
+The aluminum spread the heat of a focused camp burner, and no eggs stuck to the coating.
 Sea to Summit claims that their anodizing is more robust than that on other brands.
 Our test period is long, but not long enough to have fully assessed this claim.

-Given all that is included with the Alpha (two pots each with their one lid and handle, two deep plates, two insulated mugs, and a dish towel), the Alpha is compact and quiet.
+Given all that is included with the Alpha (two pots, each with their one lid and handle, two deep plates, two insulated mugs, and a dish towel), the Alpha is compact and quiet.
 The handle of the outermost post seals everything inside.
 The remaining contents nest such that plastic and textile alternates with metal parts.
 This makes for a virtually rattle-free setup.

 Ease of Use

 We dig this innovative addition to the market.
-With a couple careful enhancements (that handle system and the anodizing that behaves like a non-stick coating), Sea to Summit shakes up the field.
+With a couple of careful enhancements (that handle system and the anodizing that behaves like a non-stick coating), Sea to Summit shakes up the field.